A likelihood-based approach for cure regression models: Appendix

 \subsubsection{Semiparametric models}

 In this section we present a general method for guaranteeing Assumption \ref{uclt_ass2}.
-This method could be applied to the common semiparametric models used in survival analysis.
-(For all the models we mention, condition (\ref{suff_c1}) is obviously satisfied, and thus Assumption \ref{ulln_ass}.)
-Assume that the conditions of Lemma \ref{suff_cdt_ulln} hold true and $\varphi(\cdot)$ is bounded.
+This method {\red can, for example,} be applied to the common semiparametric models used in survival analysis.
+(For all the models we mention, condition (\ref{suff_c1}) is obviously satisfied, and thus Assumption \ref{ulln_ass}.) {\red Note that what we present here is a fuller version of the sketch which appears in Section \ref{sec:normal} of the main paper, and, thus, there is some repetition which we maintain to improve readability herein.} Assume that the conditions of Lemma \ref{suff_cdt_ulln} hold true and $\varphi(\cdot)$ is bounded.
 We can write

 where for any function $S$ depending on $y$ and $x$ that is c\`adl\`ag in $y$,